Library Student Worker FAQ

-Applications are typically taken in October for the following spring semester and in March/April for summer and the following fall.
+Applications are typically taken at the end of the Fall semester for the following spring semester and in March/April for summer and the following fall.
 Incoming freshmen are not considered for employment, but they may apply at the end of their first semester for employment during their second semester.

-We will be accepting applications April 1-7 for the Fall 2013 semester.
+We will be accepting applications November 4-11 for the Spring 2014 semester.

 The Brackett Library could not function without the help of our wonderful student workers.
 Although positions and responsibilities vary with each department, student jobs fall into two major categories: